Esshahn/pyscraper/README.md

 # Version History

+## 1.22

+- I added a random number to the Safari GET header, which seems to prevent Amazon asking if the script is a robot.

 ## 1.21

 - Nintendo: there's no need for an additional ajax url anymore, the script detects the right one automatically